ni/automotive-camera-module-reference/docs/reference/hardware/powerovercoax.md

 > Warning: Waiting indefinitely causes the LabVIEW VI to hang if the discharge threshold for safe to disconnect is not met.

-> See the [Power Over Coax](../../reference/hardware/powerovercoax.md#setting-the-timeout) reference document for help in determining timeout values.
+> See the [Setting the Timeout](#setting-the-timeout) section for help in determining timeout values.

 ### LabVIEW Block Diagram Example
 The block diagram below provides an example of a production test sequence with the **Wait for PoC Safe to Disconnect** function included.